mitre/bacnet/docs/bacnet.md

 ## Source Code
 The binaries for this plugin are produced by compiling [BACnet Stack](https://github.com/bacnet-stack/bacnet-stack/tree/bacnet-stack-1.0) 1.0.
-The functionality of readprop and writeprop were modified - the modified variants can be found inside this plugin's [src directory](/src/).
+The functionality of readprop and writeprop were modified - the modified variants can be found inside this plugin's `src/` directory.

 ## Copyright Notice